Trust everybody had a wonderful valentine’s day! I know, I know, it’s nothing but

 Coriander Seeds/Dhania – 2 tablespoons

-Channa Dal/ Bengal Gram Dal/Kadala Paruppu – 2 teaspoons
+Channa Dal/ Bengal Gram Dal/Kadala Paruppu – 2

 Dry Red Chillies – 4-5